-Growing list of Champion Women’s – India’s Pride
+A growing list of Champion women—India’s Pride

 In Tokyo, the Indian women’s hockey team showed spirit to go all the way to the bronze playoff.
 The team led by Rani Rampal played their hearts out before finishing fourth.

 Among individuals, Sindhu won back-to-back medals, coming back from the disappointment of losing her semi-finals to win the bronze playoff.
 Weightlifter Mirabai Chanu won silver in the 49kg class early in the Games, inspiring India’s record haul of seven medals.
-Boxer Lovlina Borgohain’s bronze ensured three of those who made it to the podium were women.
+Boxer Lovlina Borgohain’s bronze ensured three of those who made it to the podium were women

 At the 2016 Rio Paralympics, Deepa Malik won silver.
 She became the first Indian woman to win a medal at the Paralympics.
-Deepa’s feat brought about a paradigm shift in the society, and we saw athletes like Bhavina Patel (table tennis) and Avani Lekhara (shooting) stand on the podium at the Tokyo 2020 Paralympic Games.
+Deepa’s feat brought about a paradigm shift in society, and we saw athletes like Bhavina Patel (table tennis) and Avani Lekhara (shooting) stand on the podium at the Tokyo 2020 Paralympic Games.

 Growing women workforce in Indian sports

-More women are joining sports industry – growing number of women are part of sports firms, leagues, sporting organisations, in operations, communication and media operations, marketing, legal, technology, data analytics, etc. roles, and we can see women are also part of startups in sports and investing in sports more than ever.
+More women are joining the sports industry – a growing number of women are part of sports firms, leagues, and sporting organizations, in operations, communication and media operations, marketing, legal, technology, data analytics, etc. roles, and we can see women are also part of startups in sports and investing in sports more than ever.
 Similarly, we can see more women are taking up coaching and officiating roles with different sports.
 Even we can see women are initiating social projects involving sports through their own NGOs to promote gender equality and empowering women’s.
 Some of these incredible women deserve to be part of decision-making boards, especially in Federations/ Associations at every level and structure.

 More women’s reaching leadership positions and position of influence would significantly impact women’s sports in India and we would witness significant rise in girls’ participation at all levels.